 Rock, pop, soul, reggae, jazz, punk, folk, glam, funk….. it was one big melting pot where you could find Benny Hill rubbing shoulders at the top of the charts with Jimi Hendrix, Abba with Pink Floyd, and The Wombles with Stevie Wonder.

 The 70s record buying public represented a ‘broad church’ of musical styles and tastes and they were all represented in the weekly top 30.

+There was also a constant flow of talent breaking through in the 70s.
 Take the chart below from July 1972 and you will see the emergence of a few acts making their chart debuts that month, who went on to do pretty well….
 Roxy Music, Mott the Hoople, Alice Cooper, ELO

 Another barometer of how good an era is, can be measured I think, by the interest in it from future generations.

 Based on my own anecdotal evidence, I have a daughter who loves Gladys Knight and Marvin Gaye as much as she loves Beyonce or John Mayer and I have sons who dig Steely Dan, The Rolling Stones and Stevie Wonder as much as they dig Kings of Leon, Foo Fighters or Kanye West.